scelis/KingdomOfSafari/README.md

 * Adds additional keyboard shortcuts to chat:

-    `.` — Typing a period (`.`) will grant focus to the chat field.
+    `.` — Typing a period will grant focus to the chat field.

-    `/` — Typing a slash (`/`) will grant focus to the chat field and enter a slash into the field.
+    `/` — Typing a forward slash will grant focus to the chat field and enter a slash into the field.
 This enables the player to just start typing chat commands even if the chat field does not currently have focus.

-    `CTRL-D` — Hitting `Control-D` when the chat field is active will cause the chat field to lose focus and instead grant focus to the main content pane, allowing the player to immediately continue adventuring.
+    `CTRL-D` — Hitting Control-D when the chat field is active will cause the chat field to lose focus and instead grant focus to the main content pane, allowing the player to immediately continue adventuring.

 * Fixes a KoL focus bug, which prevented players from using the keyboard to progress through an adventure without clicking on the content frame after each and every page load.